Module array

 by reference instead of by value.
 This avoids the need for careful quoting of variables in an attempt to compare them.

-It also deals more sensibly with empty variables and doesn’t get tripped up by set -e
+It also deals more sensibly with empty variables and doesn’t get tripped up by set -e and set -u settings.

 Returns success (0) if the arrays are equal and failure (1) if they are not.